 Most women think that, while they are pregnant, they need to eat for two.
 However, you only need to increase your calorie intake by 15% or 300 calories, according to the International Food Information Council Foundation.
 That’s equivalent to about two granola bars or an English muffin with peanut butter and a banana.
 Instead of trying to eat more, try eating smaller meals, with small snacks in between—like your baby will when he or she is born.

 Listen to your body telling you when you are hungry or not.
 If you aren’t hungry, don’t eat.
 If you are hungry—don’t stuff yourself; eat slowly until you feel your body tell you that you’ve had enough.
-I kept a few granola bars in my office drawer or purse so that I could snack as I needed to, which also helped stave off nausea.
+I kept a few granola bars or Nutribars in my office drawer or purse so that I could snack as I needed to, which also helped stave off nausea.

 Vitamins are also an important part of a healthy pregnancy.
 Make sure that you are taking a good multivitamin or prenatal vitamin.
 If you have questions about the vitamin, ask your doctor for his recommendations on what vitamin to take or what to look for in a vitamin.
 One key ingredient in your vitamin should be folic acid, as this is crucial to your baby’s developing brain.
 Some women find that a whole foods supplement is easier on their stomachs than standard vitamins.